amaninoblesse/Reduce-the-noise-of-news-search/README.md

  2. newsapi.org : this is where we took the data
  3. python : we used it to treat the excel file
  4. gsql-language : the graph sql for queries in tigerGraph to get information from our data
- 5. gsql-graph-algorithms : AI graph we used according to the model we used for our project
+ 5. gsql-graph-algorithms : AI graph we used according to our needs

  - **Visuals**: Feel free to include other images or videos to better demonstrate your work.
  - Link websites or applications if needed to demonstrate your work.